aquilla1014/AI-Sokoban-Game-Solver/README.md

-# AI-Sokoban-Game-Solver
+# Deadlock and Optimizations

-This is an AI solver for the Sokoban Puzzle, and implements Dijkstra's Algorithm
+Explain your optimizations if applicable